-Urban Roots is a community led organisation working across the Southside of Glasgow.
-We are committed to working with local people on projects that improve the environment and health of the area through a range of activities including community gardening, conservation and biodiversity, courses, workshops and schools projects.
-Our work aims to inspire people and communities to connect with nature, and take practical action that makes a positive difference to their own lives, their communities and the planet.
+We are committed to working with local people on projects that improve the environment and health of the area through a range of activities including community gardening, conservation and biodiversity, and planet friendly living.

 If you are a member of a community group or organisation and you’d like help to set up your community garden, grow your own food, improve your local environment and encourage biodiversity, or maybe your group would like to find out more about climate change and how we can collectively respond to this global problem, then we might be able to help you.